 The sexual politics of Larsson’s stories are complicated by the fact that Salander’s admirable strength as an avenger is predicated on her own horrific victimisation; she has to be raped and abused before the story of her revenge can be set in motion.
 This is the conundrum Larsson has confronted: how might it be possible to condemn men’s hatred of women without telling stories that illustrate it?
 And how might different kinds of writing – journalism, history, fiction – answer that question?
 His hero is a journalist, but the success of Larsson’s novels proves the role that imaginative literature – even in the little-esteemed genre of crime fiction – has to play in generating critical debate about the most serious social and political issues.

 Kirsten Tranter is an author and literary critic.
-Her two books are The Legacy and A Common Loss.
+Her most recent book is Hold (4th Estate).

 It’s hard to escape Stieg Larsson’s The Girl with the Dragon Tattoo these days in bookshops: the eponymous heroine’s gorgeously rendered face glaresout from posters and book covers, from independents to Dymocks.
 The Girl Who Kicked the Hornets’ Nest (Quercus, 602pp; $32.95) is the final instalment in Larsson’s posthumously published Millennium trilogy, named after the magazine for which Larsson’s hero, the journalist turned private investigator Mikael Blomkvist, writes.
 Larsson was the number two global bestselling author in 2008 (after Khaled Hosseini).
 In Denmark, according to his publisher, Larsson’s books have sold more copies than any book other than the Bible.
 In Stockholm, it is possible to take a guided tour of the locations in Larsson’s novels, including the 7-Eleven where his tattooed heroine, Lisbeth Salander, buys her copious supplies of Billy’s...